YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **gtm_linktmpdir** identifies a directory (defaulting to $gtm_tmp, which in turn defaults to /tmp, if unspecified) where YottaDB creates a small control file (Relinkctl), for each auto-relink enabled directory which a YottaDB process accesses while searching through $ZROUTINES.
 The names of these files are of the form gtm-relinkctl-<murmur> where <murmur> is a hash of the realpath() to an auto-relink directory; for example: /tmp/gtm-relinkctl-f0938d18ab001a7ef09c2bfba946f002).
 With each Relinkctl file, YottaDB creates and associates a block of shared memory that contains associated control structures.
 Among the structures is a cycle number corresponding to each routine found in the routine directory; a change in the cycle number informs a process that it may need to determine whether there is a new version of a routine.
 Although YottaDB only creates relinkctl records for routines that actually exist on disk, it may increment cycle numbers for existing relinkctl records even if they no longer exist on disk.

-**gtm_locale** specifies a locale to use (LC_CTYPE would be set to this value) if the ydb_chset environment variable is set to UTF-8.
+**gtm_locale** specifies a locale to use (LC_CTYPE would be set to this value) if the gtm_chset environment variable is set to UTF-8.
 If not set, the current value of LC_CTYPE is used.
-This environment variable is ignored if ydb_chset is not set to UTF-8.
+This environment variable is ignored if gtm_chset is not set to UTF-8.

 **gtm_local_collate** specifies an alternative collation sequence for local variables.